tendermint/tendermint/docs/rfc/rfc-020-onboarding-projects.rst

 otherwise difficult to detect ways.

-Working on the E2E system is a good place to get introduced to the Tendermint codebase, particularly for developers who are newer to Golang, as the E2E system (generator, runner, etc.) is distinct from the rest of Tendermint and comparatively quite small, so it may be easier to begin making changes in this area.
+Working on the E2E system is a good place to get introduced to the Tendermint codebase, particularly for developers who are newer to Go, as the E2E system (generator, runner, etc.) is distinct from the rest of Tendermint and comparatively quite small, so it may be easier to begin making changes in this area.
 At the same time, because the E2E system exercises *all* of Tendermint,